quintype/quintype-amp/readme.md

 ### Useful NPM scripts

+- **sync** builds amplib and copies the contents of the dist directory to the path you've specified.
+Useful for local development
 - **storybook** starts storybook
 - **docs:build** compiles jsDoc documentation and serves it on port 3001.
 Note that there's no hot reloading for docs.
 This is like running https://developers.quintype.com/quintype-amp on local
 - **docs:deploy** compiles & deploys docs to https://developers.quintype.com/quintype-amp